-Recent research suggests that a lot of what we’ve been told about keeping children safe online may be wrong.
-In fact, rather than trying to limit young people's exposure to harmful content via filters and restrictions, we should be focusing on helping them build their skills, confidence and creativity.1 This will make it easier for them to manage their use (to switch off!) and to deal with risks.
+A lot of what we’ve been told about keeping children safe online may be wrong.
+Rather than trying to limit young people's exposure to harmful content via filters and restrictions, an increasing amount of research has found that we should be focusing on helping them build their online skills, confidence and creativity.1 This will make it easier for them to manage their use (including to switch off!) and to deal with risks if they arise.

 You can't shield your child from all risks online, any more than you can offline.
 But not all those risks have to turn into harm.

-To help prevent the harm, young people need to be streetwise online.
+To help prevent that harm, young people need to be streetwise online.
 This is sometimes called digital literacy, and it has three elements:

-As a parent, you may not be a coding whizz and you probably won't be up to speed wth all the latest apps, but you may well be able to help your child understand the social side of things, the implications of their online behaviour (that what goes online stays online, for example, or that it's generally bad practice to say something to someone online that you wouldn't say to their face).
+As a parent, you may not be a coding whizz and you or up to speed wth all the latest apps, but you can help your child understand the social side of things, the implications of their online behaviour (that what goes online stays online, for example, or that it's generally bad practice to say something to someone online that you wouldn't say to their face).

 Here are our tips for helping your child to regulate their own use and take the more positive apporach to the internet that seems to lead to greater safety:

-- Create a supportive environment for exploration and learning.
-We know parental support can make a big difference in offline success, but it’s now seeming just as crucial to online resilience.
+We know parental support can make a big difference in offline success, but it’s just as crucial to online resilience.
 Make it clear you support your child seeking out new opportunities.
 Encourage them to research topics that interest them, use the internet for homework and connect positively with friends and family via social media.

 In other words, a lot of the best strategies for online parenting are very similar to those offline.
 Most parents are already trying to balance freedoms and rules, to suport their children and get involved in their lives.
 Adding new technology into all that can seem scary, but don't worry too much about the tech; focusing on your child, being interested and supporting them works online too.